python-pillow/Pillow/docs/installation.rst

 Old Versions
 ------------

 You can download old distributions from `PyPI <https://pypi.python.org/pypi/Pillow>`_.
-Only the latest 1.x and 2.x releases are visible, but all releases are available by direct URL access e.g. https://pypi.python.org/pypi/Pillow/1.0.
+Only the latest major releases for Python 2.x and 3.x are visible, but all releases are available by direct URL access e.g. https://pypi.python.org/pypi/Pillow/1.0.